apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**United Launch Alliance delays the first crewed Boeing Starliner launch**
+**Shohei Ohtani’s former translator to plead guilty to transferring $17M from MLB star’s bank account**

-You can read more about it [here](https://www.teslarati.com/united-launch-alliance-delays-first-crewed-boeing-starliner-launch/).
+You can read more about it [here](https://www.nbcnews.com/news/sports/shohei-ohtanis-former-translator-plead-guilty-transferring-17-million-rcna151363).

 ## Requirements
 - Python 3.8